jhpyle/docassemble/_docs/initial.md

 The default is determined by the [`pdf/a` configuration directive].
 The setting can also be made on a per-attachment basis by setting the [`pdf/a` attachment setting].

+## <a name="maximum image size"></a>Limiting size of uploaded images

+If your users upload digital photos into your interviews, the uploads may take a long time.
+Images can be reduced in size before they are uploaded.
+To require by default for all uploads in your interview, set `maximum image size` in the `features` block for your interview.

+{% include side-by-side.html demo="upload-max-image-size-features" %}

+In this example, images will be reduced in size so that they are no taller than 100 pixels and no wider than 100 pixels.

+This is just a default value; you can override it by setting the [`maximum image size` in a field definition].

+If you have an interview-wide default, but you want to override it for a particular field to allow full-resolution camera uploads, you can set the [`maximum image size` field modifier] to `None`.

+If you want to use a site-side default value, set the [`maximum image size` in the configuration].

 ## <a name="go full screen"></a>Going full screen when interview is embedded